Names of the Romani people: Other

-In the English-speaking world, Romani people are commonly known as Gypsies, Romanies, Romani, Romani Gypsies and Romany Gypsies.
+In the English-speaking world, Romani people are commonly known as Gypsies, Romani Gypsies, Romany Gypsies, Romani and Romanies.

-In England, Romani people are commonly known as Gypsies or Romanies, or Romanichal in Angloromani.
-In Scandinavia, they are commonly known as Romer or Tater, or Romanisael in Scandoromani.
+The Romani of England are commonly known as Gypsies or Romani, or Romanichal in Angloromani.
+The Romani of Scandinavia are commonly known as Romer or Tater, or Romanisael in Scandoromani.
 In German-speaking Europe, the self-designation is Sinti, in France Manush, while the groups of Spain, Wales, and Finland use Calé, Kalé and Kaale (from kalo meaning "black" in Romani language).
-Following the first World Romani Congress in 1971, usage of the Romani terms Rom (singular) and Roma (plural) became increasingly widespread in Central and Eastern Europe.
+Following the first World Romani Congress in London, usage of the Romani terms Rom (singular) and Roma (plural), have become increasingly widespread in Central and Eastern Europe.

-While many Romani people feel compelled to hide their identity in fear of persecution, some people of Romani heritage do not identify as or consider themselves to be Romani.
+While many Romani people feel compelled to hide their identity in fear of persecution, some people of Romani heritage do not consider themselves to be Romani.

 In Bulgaria, a number of people of Romani heritage identify as Turks or Bulgarians and some identify as Romanians.